emundo/emubot/docs/core/core_overview.rst

 Using a generalized format, it can happen that additional information from the initial message is required (e.g. if a user sends his location using Facebook which is encapsuled in an additional parameter).
 To keep the framework slim and focusing on the most important use cases, we have decided against supporting all possible types for now.
 Please issue a pull request if you think that an existing type is incorrect or if it should be extended.
-Types that are not supported are put into an `invalid` message and can be handked in the first interceptor.
+Types that are not supported are put into an `invalid` message and can be handled in the first interceptor.
 The whole payload is part of such a message, so that you can decide what to do with the message at the first interceptor.